-Cons: Spike isn't as effective and wears out quickly, poor steep snow climbing performance, slightly below average self arrest performance
+Cons: Sliced shaft shaft style spike isn't as effective and wears out quickly, poor steep snow climbing performance

-During our side-by-side self-arrest testing the Black Diamond Raven Ultra scored average to slightly below average.
-In softer snow our testers thought the Raven Ultra was pretty effective at slowing us down; however, when we tested the Ultra in icier conditions it struggled to get a good purchase compared to many of the other ice axes in our review.
-The Raven Ultra is designed with a straight shaft which is pretty good for self arresting but all of our testers preferred the additional leverage that a slightly curved shaft provides.
-We thought the Raven Ultra did not self-arrest as nicely as the Petzl Summit, Petzl Glacier, or the Grivel Evolution but did perform better than the all-aluminum CAMP Corsa.
-We did think all of the ice axes in the Raven family including the Raven Pro and base model Black Diamond Raven performed the same in our side-by-side self-arrest comparison.
+During our side-by-side self-arrest tests, the Raven Ultra scored average to slightly below average.
+In softer snow, we found it to be effective at slowing us down; however, when we tested the Ultra in icy conditions, it struggled to obtain a decent purchase.
+The Raven Ultra is designed with a straight shaft, which is good for self-arresting, though we prefer the additional leverage that a slightly curved shaft provides.
+All of the ice axes in the Raven family, including the Raven Pro and base model Raven, performed similarly in our side-by-side self-arrest comparison.

 Use As Improvised Anchor

-The Black Diamond Raven Ultra is CEN-B rated and works well in a "T-Slot or deadman set-up for crevasse rescue or anchoring while belaying.
+The Raven Ultra is CEN-B rated, performing in a "T-slot" or deadman set-up for crevasse rescue, or anchoring while belaying.
 The hole in the top of its head is a great size and easily accommodates most carabiners.
-The Raven Ultra lacks a spike and this made the Ultra harder to drive vertically when attempting to use it for self anchoring or as a back up while belaying on snow.
+The Raven Ultra lacks a spike, which makes the Ultra harder to drive vertically when attempting to use for self-anchoring, or as a back up while belaying on snow.

 Comfort to Carry

-The Black Diamond Ultra used to be one of our favorite axes, but it hasn't been updated in a while.
-Now for less money, you can get buy the Petzl Glacier Literide which is lighter, climbs steep snow better, and self-arrest better.
-Tough to argue with that.
-If you like those axes but want something even lighter weight make sure to check out the 100% aluminum 7.5 ounce CAMP Corsa and the 8.5 ounce 100% aluminum plus a riveted on steel pick CAMP Corsa Nanotech.
+The Ultra used to be one of our favorite axes, but it hasn't been updated in a few years.
+For less money, you can get the Petzl Glacier Literide which is lighter, climbs steep snow better, and can self-arrest better; tough to argue with that.

 — Ian Nicholson